 We offer all difficult parts as HestiaPi Kit to save you from sourcing all separately.

-Assembly with the case and wall is not be covered here.
+Assembly with the case and wall is not covered here.

 See BOM for details.

 0. RaspberryPi Zero or RaspberryPi Zero W

 1. PCB with all SMD parts presoldered (not shown here)2.
 Touchscreen LCD with protective film to be removed only at the very end3.
 5V relays (2pcs) 4.
 5V Power supply 5.
 1×4 terminal block 6.
 BME280 sensor 7.
 1×4 Female pin headers (2pcs) and 1×4 male-to-male dupont cable 8.
 Reset button 9.
 2×18 male pin header 10.
 MicroSD card 11.
 USB WiFi adapter with microUSB converter (unless RaspberryPi Zero W is used)12.
 Screws and nuts for fixing PCB to case and screws for fixing case to wall